csruiliu/tensorflow_nlp/README.md

 BERT (Bidirectional Encoder Representations from Transformers) is a transformer-based nerual network architecture for NLP pre-training.

-The implemnetation of BERT is based on the pre-trained model https://tfhub.dev/google/bert_uncased_L-12_H-768_A-12/1 and tested on Large Movie Review Dataset for Binary Sentiment Classification task.
+The implemnetation of BERT is based on the [pre-trained model](https://tfhub.dev/google/bert_uncased_L-12_H-768_A-12/1) and tested on Large Movie Review Dataset for Binary Sentiment Classification task.

+## Word2Vec ##

+Word2Vec, aka word embeddings, is a model that can convert word to vector for further training.

+The implemetation of Word2Vec is test on [Data Compression dataset](http://mattmahoney.net/dc/) for Skip-Gram task, i.e., predict the context word for a given target word.